 Capitalization is a process of converting economic income for a single period into a present value estimate of the enterprise value.
 This is performed by dividing the economic income by an estimated capitalization rate or a risk adjusted rate of return.
 Current, historical or expected economic income can be capitalized under this method.
-For the purpose of this valuation we capitalized the normalized earnings before interest, income tax, depreciation and amortization (EBITDA) for the most current Fiscal Year End.
+For the purpose of this valuation, we capitalized the normalized average earnings before interest, income tax, depreciation and amortization (EBITDA) for 2018 through projected 2020.
 Accuracy under this method is dependent on current income levels being indicative of future results.
 The steps involved in using this method are: